Spartan Race: History

 Spartan Race began as a spin-off of the "Death Race", a 48-hour endurance event founded in 2007.
-Spartan was founded by De Sena, intended for it to be a more manageable endurance race for a wider audience.
+Spartan was founded by Joe De Sena, who intended for it to be a more manageable endurance race for a wider audience.
 The first Spartan Race event was held in 2010 at the Catamount Outdoor Center in Williston, Vermont and represented the city of Burlington, Vermont.
 Roughly 500 competitors had to "run, crawl, jump and swim" and overcome a variety of obstacles.
 All finishers received a medal, and prizes were awarded to the top athletes.

 In 2012 Raptor Consumer Partners invested in the Spartan Race company.
 In 2013 Reebok had become the event title sponsor, and the races were renamed the "Reebok Spartan Race Series".
 On December 7, 2013, Universal Sports broadcast a special on the 2013 Spartan Race World Championships.
 In August 2015, parent network NBC then approved a Spartan-based television series, Spartan: Ultimate Team Challenge, led by the producers of fellow NBC series American Ninja Warrior.
 Later in 2015, Spartan Race founded the "Spartan Agoge" which is described as a "60 hour physical, tactical, mental and team based training and testing" event, to be held in Vermont twice a year.
 ESPN describes the Spartan Race as "a true test of will."

 Spartan Race acquired Tough Mudder, which had been forced into involuntary bankruptcy proceedings, in February 2020.
 It purchased Tough Mudder assets for $700,000 and the assumption of debts, including honoring prepaid tickets, which was approved by the bankruptcy court for the District of Delaware.
 Tough Mudder is expected to continue its races, and the 2020 season starts on April 17 in North London.